Skip to content

 llm_provider = "openai"

-llm_model = "" # empty = provider default
+model = "" # empty = plugin default/native model

-prompt_file = "" # custom prompt template path
+compact = "" # custom compact prompt file

 [chunking]